khkhiu/khkhiu.github.io/_posts/2021-09-06-Hackathon_DSTA-CDDC.md

 Cyber Defenders Discovery Camp (CDDC) is a jeopardy style Capture-the-flag competition that took place from 23 to 25 june 2021.

+<strong>I am still in the process of figuring out how to present what I learnt in a coherent process.</strong>

 ![WIP](/assets/images/common/WIP.png)